What is contaminated land?

 You should include a map that clearly defines the land in question.
 There is a minimum charge for providing this information, but please note that information may be limited, requiring you to undertake further searches or investigations depending on the extent of information you require.

-Minimum charge: £114.00 + VAT for enquiries taking up to 2 hours plus standard photocopying charge.
+Minimum charge: £144.00 inclusive of VAT for enquiries taking up to 2 hours plus standard photocopying charge.

-For enquiries 2 hours and above: Hourly rate of £75.00 plus VAT and standard photocopying charge
+For enquiries 2 hours and above: Hourly rate of £94.80 inclusive of VAT and standard photocopying charge